Itsey/itsey.github.io/docs/molly-commandline.md

 ### Mollycoddle Command Line Options

 The command line options for Molly are as follows:

 ```text
 ❯ .\mollycoddle.exe <PATH> -rulesfile=<PATH> -masterRoot=<PATH> -formatter=<plain|azdo> -warnonly -addrulehelp  -disabled -debug=<DEBUG>
 ```

 ### -rulesfile (required)

 The location of a rules file - either a mollyset collection of rules to execute or a single .molly rule to execute.
 Typcially rules are grouped into single mollyset rules files.
-Where XXVERNAMEXX is placed in the path of this location then the -version parameter must also be used.
-The -version parameter will replace XXVERNAMEXX with the value supplied.
+Where XXVERSIONNAMEXX is placed in the path of this location then the -version parameter must also be used.
+The -version parameter will replace XXVERSIONNAMEXX with the value supplied.
 This enables you to use different versions of rules ( e.g. -version=latest).

 ### -dir  (or default single parameter) (required)